1 9 6 8 – 1 9 7 2 (UK)

 Rantzen and producer John Lloyd headed off to That’s Life once Braden’s Week came to a controversial end in 1972.

-The BBC were unhappy that Braden had decided to advertise Stork margarine on ITV and dismissed him, claiming it was not viable for the host of a consumer programme to be seen endorsing goods commercially.
+The BBC were furious that Braden had decided to advertise Stork margarine on ITV and dismissed him, claiming it was not viable for the host of a consumer programme to be seen endorsing goods commercially.
+He told friends that the money was just too good to turn down.

 Braden returned to Canadian television before resurfacing on British programmes such as After Noon Plus and a revamped All Our Yesterdays in 1987.